 You may have heard that drinking green tea can help if you’re trying to lose weight.
 Is there any truth in this?

 We all know there isn’t a magic pill that will nudge those few pounds off that you’re looking to drop for that special occasion or forthcoming holiday!
-The best way to losing weight is of course to eat the right foods, increase your activity and exercise levels as well as focusing on managing stress and getting enough sleep.
+The best way of losing weight is, of course, to eat the right foods, increase your activity and exercise levels as well as focusing on managing stress and getting enough sleep.

 This may well entail an overhaul of your diet and lifestyle but in the meantime, it’s definitely worth considering where you can introduce a few changes that will help boost your metabolism, balance your blood sugars and reduce fat around the middle.

-Whether it’s winter or summer, drinking tea may not be a first choice.
+Whether it’s winter or summer, drinking tea may not be the first choice.
 In fact, I’m actually referring to Green Tea which may be even further from your top choices!